13 Steps How to Start a Blog Using WordPress & Make Money Easily

 I would recommend that you write about what you love doing the most because your content will automatically have a natural flow.

 Spend quality time preparing your articles and their layout.
-I use Thrive Content Builder for all my articles because it makes everything so much easier and nicer, this post created with it.
+I use Thrive Architect for all my articles because it makes everything so much easier and nicer, this post created with it.

 For more in-depth information here is a good article that I've created, it covers everything you need to know about No Nonsense Quality Content Writing Tips & Using Relevant Keywords and more.